orbs-network/orbs-contract-sdk/README.md

 # Orbs Smart Contract SDK

+Orbs smart contract software development kit allows you to develop, test and deploy contracts on the Orbs network so that users can interact with them on-chain using transactions.
-> Everything you need to develop smart contracts for the Orbs blockchain
+> Here you may find everything you need to develop smart contracts for the Orbs blockchain

 * [Overview](#Overview)
 * [Getting started](#Getting-started)